parsiya/parsiya.net/content/post/2019/2019-10-13-quality-of-life-burp/index.markdown

 1. Do not install any addons in the testing browser.
     1. I am not using this browser for normal browsing.
-    2. I do not want anything to be blocked by addons such as uBlock or Ghostery.
+    2. I do not want anything to be blocked by addons like adblockers.
     3. Reduces the noise in Burp.
 2. [Create a new Firefox profile][multiple-ff-profiles] and use `user.js` from the link below:
     1. https://bitbucket.org/mrbbking/quieter-firefox/src/master/